EnviroDIY/Mayfly-Modbus-Wing/knh002-MayflyWingShield/rev8/README.md

 https://github.com/EnviroDIY/Mayfly-Modbus-Wing/issues/3

-The power availability needs to be determined through a Batter Management algorithim before any demand is placed on the battery.
+The power availability needs to be determined through a Batter Management algorithim before any demand is placed on the battery. https://github.com/EnviroDIY/EnviroDIY_Mayfly_Logger/issues/32

 ## New Rev 8 features under discussion
 - instrument power "12V" has 155mA resetable fuse (PTC), limiting power drawn on a line short per external customer line - rev8 is add fuse to each seperate instrument power.

-- ideally each instrument power would be powered through a seperate power switch (4).
+- each instrument power is through a seperate power switch.
 However ModularSensors software (0.32.2) currently turns all sensor power on in parrallel, and then works through each sensor to perform measurements.
 If a seperate instrument power switch was produced, it would be to facilitate the change in ModularSensors.
-- battery monitoring, accurate battery (V), energy consumed (mAHrs) and instaneous current mmeasurement - change to accurate battery V measurement only.
+- battery monitoring, need an accurate low noise battery V measurement only.
+This is possible through a filtered Vbat A4, or external LiIon measurement such as https://adafruit.github.io/Adafruit_LC709203F/html/index.html

 ## Mayfly Rev 7 wingboard interface requirements unchanged for Rev8 are
 - One RS485 interface on three physical connectors for wiring, all clearly labeled with G V B A